dkhaye/storybook/frameworks/cra/README.md

-# Storybook for React
+# Storybook for CRA

-Storybook for React is a UI development environment for your React components.
+Storybook for CRA is a UI development environment for your React components.
 With it, you can visualize different states of your UI components and develop them interactively.

 ![Storybook Screenshot](https://github.com/storybookjs/storybook/blob/main/media/storybook-intro.gif)